thegymnasium/seemingly-seamless/slides-design-philosophy.md

 design and development as a conversation

 Notes:
+- no silos, passing things over the fence
 - there's this idea of "T" shaped people/skills in the scrum/agile ethos
 - cross funtional teams
-- multidisciplinary teams members who have multiple skill sets
+- multidisciplinary team members who have multiple skill sets

 ------